A 10-Step Guide to Seamless Accounting System Migration

-It comes as no surprise, changing accounting software systems can lead to all sorts of issues.
-Expectedly, your financial business operations are halted and all paid systems are stopped.
+It is no surprise that changing accounting software systems can lead to many issues.
+Expectedly, your financial business operations will be halted, and all paid systems will be stopped.
 To avoid such inconveniences, a well-thought-out migration plan is a must.
 Which is what we will help you with today.

-Migration is always a complex set of operations but we managed to cram all of it down to just 10 steps.
-When writing this guide, our goal was to make it as simple as we can, so let’s not waste any time and dive into the process itself.
+Migration is always a complex set of operations, but we managed to cram everything down to just 10 steps.
+When writing this guide, our goal was to make it as simple as possible, so let’s not waste any time and dive into the process itself.

 Best Time to Swap Systems

-Often, we get asked when should you move your data to a new system, and almost in 99% of cases the answer is to move your stuff at the tail end of the fiscal year.
-This is the time when most, if not all, financial operations are already completed and you have just enough time to use your transitional plan.
+We are often asked when to move your data to a new system, and almost in 99% of cases, the answer is to move your stuff at the tail end of the fiscal year.
+This is when most, if not all, financial operations are already completed, and you have just enough time to use your transitional plan.

-However, don’t go on running away as you also must create a functional backup way in advance.
+However, don’t go on running away, as you must also create a functional backup in advance.
 That’s right, no migration is good without a backup.
-If things go haywire, then the backup will serve as a restore point, a footprint of sorts.
-While you are at it, you might also want to take a closer look at the data itself.
-See whether it is in a good state, accessible, and free of errors.
-You might also find some duplicates and old records that have no relevance to your business.
+If things go haywire, the backup will serve as a restore point, a footprint.
+While at it, you might also want to take a closer look at the data itself.
+See whether it is in a good state, accessible, and error-free.
+You might also find some duplicates and old records irrelevant to your business.

-As a reminder, all of the above is just prep work for your accounting system migration.
-In other words, we didn’t even start to discuss the plan but you must do everything we’ve mentioned in advance as it will determine the quality of the migration itself.
+As a reminder, the above is just prep work for your accounting system migration.
+In other words, we didn’t even discuss the plan, but you must do everything we’ve mentioned in advance, as it will determine the quality of the migration itself.
 Alright, now on to the plan itself.

 Migrate to Accounting System